eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 In terms of actual changes inside ESLint needed for this:

 - Mention the new schema in the [custom rule documentation](https://eslint.org/docs/latest/extend/custom-rules#rule-structure)
-- Ensure these properties are allowed on all extension points (configurations, formatter, parsers and processors)
 - Add any additional information to these properties in core rules as desired (such as in <https://github.com/eslint/eslint/issues/18053>)
 - Update ESLint's website generator to take into account the additional information for rule doc deprecation notices
 - Update [LintResult.usedDeprecatedRules](https://github.com/eslint/eslint/blob/0f5df509a4bc00cff2c62b90fab184bdf0231322/lib/eslint/eslint.js#L197-L211) by normalizing the old and new format for the existing `replacedBy` property and adding a new property with the name `info` for rules using the new deprecated format